 - Grants/Research: Emergency Medicine faculty are principal investigators on nearly $17 million in grants, including two NIH centers.
 One focuses on resuscitation research and the other on burn research.

-- Fellowships: There are fellowship opportunities in Medical Toxicology, Emergency Medical Services, Disaster and Global Health, and Pediatric Emergency Medicine.
+- Emergency Fellowships: There are fellowship opportunities in Medical Toxicology, Emergency Medical Services, Emergency Disaster and Global Health, Pediatric Emergency Medicine, and Simulation.

 - Resident Tracks: We offer five optional residency tracks in Academics EMS, Global Health, Toxicology, Ultrasound for those with a specific added interest in these area.

 - Electives: There are multiple opportunities for electives in any area related to emergency medicine, etc. Residents also may choose to do an integrated, two-month, all-expense paid away rotation in international medicine in New Zealand in the EM3 year.

 - Cutting Edge Conference – We offer the standard lecture conference but also have added “Flipped Conferences.”
 These involve problem based learning (PBL) cases going over topics in a small groups setting with residents being group leaders with faculty oversight.
 We have also worked to tailor more level specific letures ie: 1st years receive more foundation lectures and 3rd years will have talks on billing, contracts, and fine tuning their practice.
 This keeps conference fresh and fun with less sitting in the traditional powerpoint lecture setting!